hegdebhavya/AIGeniusHub-using-Gemini-Pro/README.md

 pip install -r requirements.txt
 ```

-For each project, ensure you have the necessary API keys and environment variables set up as per the project's documentation.
+For each project, ensure you have the necessary API keys (Get the google api key from here https://aistudio.google.com/app/apikey) and environment variables set up as per the project's documentation.

 ## Running the Applications